TheRealAnthonyNG/IEM23-24-Joulemeter/README.md

 # IEM23-24-Joulemeter

-Log for all iterations of code for joulemeter used for Imperial Eco Marathon.
+FreeRTOS code for joulemeter.
+Writes to SD card and i2c display.

 Not a programmer, a hardware engineer.